jaruserickson/project-euler-solutions/ALGO.md

   With this question, I found it pretty hard to come up with a solution that wasn't even *kind of* brute force-y, so I ended up keeping the brute force, and just improve it.

-  I found that divide-and-conquer would be the best way of attacking the problem.
-Every time I found a number that would divide into the input, run an algorithm that runs in `O(n)` that checks if it's prime.
-If so, set the largest number to this number, and divide the input by said number (without permanently mutating the input - thanks python!).

-  The time complexity is kind of odd for this one, since the `O(n)` `is_prime` algorithm only runs 4 or 5 times for the input specified.
-I took the time complexity by nature of the algorithm.

-  This ends up running in `O(nlgn)`, due to its divide-and-conquer nature.
-The input decreases in size every so often, and optimizes upon an `O(n)` algorithm.
+  I originally used a basic algorithm, coupled with the Fundamental Theorem of Arithmetic, to achieve the answer, but found that it ran in `O(n)` time.
+After some reasearch, I found that the best way of attacking this problem would be via a [Prime Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)-esque algorithm.

+  We can search through `x ** 2`, as x increases by 1 starting at the first prime, 2, whenever we find a divisor, we divide into the number, decreasing our interval.
+The algorithm will terminate once `x ** 2 > n`.
+If a prime number is found, the number is composite, and we have our largest prime, otherwise our largest prime is the input.
+Please see [Prime Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) for further explanation.

+  NOTE: We don't have to check whether a number is prime when dividing, since (by the Fundamental Theorem of Arithmetic), any composite number is a *composite* of prime numbers.

+  Our worst-case time complexity here is `O(sqrt(n))`.
+This will occur with any prime number, i.e. 961,748,941 will run in roughly 31,011 steps.